 NOTE: We highly recommend flying into Baltra Island airport and out of San Cristóbal airport, if you plan on visiting both islands.
 This will save you a ferry trip between the islands.
 We also found it difficult to find information on when we could catch a bus back to the airport from Puerto Ayora, and taking a taxi is expensive ($20 USD at least).
 When you arrive at the Baltra Airport there is always a bus waiting so it is much easier.
 Also, the airport on San Cristóbal is only a 10 minute walk from town, making it easy to get to when catching your departure flight.

 There are four islands in the Galápagos with towns: Puerto Ayora on Santa Cruz, Puerto Villamil on Isabela, Puerto Baquerizo Moreno on San Cristóbal and Puerto Velazco Ibarra on Floreana.
 We travelled to the first three, and have a ton of information on them so that you can plan your trip accordingly.
-Below is an overview of each island and the day trips possible from the island, but for an in-depth look check out our posts on each one; San Cristóbal, Isabela, and Santa Cruz!
+Below is an overview of each island and the day trips possible from the island.
+For a more in-depth look check out our posts on each one; San Cristóbal, Isabela, and Santa Cruz!